lopezdsr/sql-query/sqlref/sql_reference.md

 <h4>Ranking Function Example</h4>

 This example uses a table containing information about employee social media activity (posts):
-* column 1: employee id
+* Column 1: employee ID
-* column 2: department id
+* Column 2: department ID
-* column 3: number of social media posts
+* Column 3: number of social media posts

-The example shows how to retrieve the id of the two most active employees in each department.
+The example shows how to retrieve the ID of the two most active employees in each department.

 ```sql
 -- derive posts ranking using a named window specification